 Anyone affected by a Mirena device is urged to learn about their legal rights to file a claim.

-As Bayer faces growing litigation over the Mirena contraceptive, the German company has asked the New Jersey Superior Court to consolidate Mirena lawsuits in a court closer to its U.S. headquarters in Middlesex County, New Jersey.
+With growing litigation over device perforation, Bayer had asked the New Jersey Superior Court to consolidate Mirena lawsuits to a court closer to its U.S. headquarters in Middlesex County, New Jersey.
 However, the court denied this request on January 8, 2013.***

 Anyone affected by a Mirena device is urged to learn about their legal rights to file a claim.
-Due to the specialized nature of medical device injury cases, the Drug Risk Resource Center only recommends lawyers who are already handling Mirena lawsuits.
+Due to the specialized nature of federal MDL drug injury cases, the Drug Risk Resource Center only recommends lawyers who are already handling Mirena lawsuits.
 At this point there has been no Mirena recall, but patients are urged to speak with their doctor if complications arise.

 For more information on the research, side effects and litigation news related to Mirena and other medical devices, or to speak with a lawyer, visit http://www.DrugRisk.com.

 *NDA 21-225, Mirena (levonorgestrel-releasing intrauterine system) MACMIS # 18166, 12/30/09

 **FDA AERS Reports for Mirena through June 30, 2012 - drugcite.com/?q=mirena

 ****In Re: Mirena IUD Product Liability Litigation, Case No. 1:12-CV-2780; harrismartin.com/media/uploads/documents/DRU-1301-27.pdf